centrica-engineering/nucleus-docs/docs/components/ns-skeleton.md

 within the parent element stating "Loading".
 When the skeleton component is removed from the DOM it will find the loading message and delete it.

+Unless the `prefers-reduced-motion` setting has been activated by the user, the animation is looping for 6 seconds and then stops to not overwhelm users with cognitive disabilities.

 ## Best practice

 | 💚 Do's | 💔 Don'ts |